Louisiana lawmakers unite on criminal justice overhaul

 After examining recently enacted reforms in Texas and Georgia, the task force concluded that Louisiana could reduce its prison population without harming public safety.

-Lawmakers from both parties met nearly every day of the recently-concluded regular session to discuss the finer details with district attorneys, judges, victims’ advocates, corrections officials and various other stakeholders.
+Lawmakers from both parties met nearly every day of the recently concluded regular session to discuss the finer details with district attorneys, judges, victims’ advocates, corrections officials and various other stakeholders.

 “They set their anecdotes and fears aside, and they looked at facts,” Edwards said.